-Cyclic di-guanosinemonophosphate (c-di-GMP) is a bacterial signaling molecule that triggers a switch from motile to sessile bacterial lifestyles.
-This mechanism is of considerable pharmaceutical interest, since it is related to bacterial virulence, biofilm formation and persistence of infection.
-Understanding this mechanism may offer new routes to treatment of bacterial infections.
-We have recently solved the structure of the PilZ homolog PA4608 in complex with cyclic di-GMP [Habazettl et al. J Biol Chem 286, 14304 (2011)].
-This complex shows large structural changes relative to the apo form.
-As a result of the rearrangements of N- and C-termini, a highly negative surface is created on one side of the protein complex.
+NMR structure of the cyclic di-GMP receptor PA4608 from Pseudomonas aeruginosa in complex with its cyclic di-GMP ligand on the background of a typical bacterial biofilm. a result of the rearrangements of N- and C-termini, a highly negative surface is created on one side of the protein complex.
 We propose that this movement of the termini and the resulting negative surface forms the basis for downstream signaling.
 We have recently also determined the exchange kinetics and equilibrium constants of various oligomeric forms of c-di-GMP [Gentner et al. J Am Chem Soc 134, 1019 (2012)].
 These projects are in collaboration with the groups of Prof. Urs Jenal and Prof. Tilman Schirmer (Biozentrum).
 Lipopolysaccharide (LPS, endotoxin)